 The PC Software and Hardware course provides an introduction to the computer hardware and software and fundamental networking skills needed to help meet the growing demand for entry-level IT professionals.
 The curriculum covers the fundamentals of PC technology, networking, and systems security, and also provides an introduction to advanced concepts.
-Students who complete this course will be able to describe the internal components of a PC, install Windows XP/ Windows 7, assemble and fix laptops and desktops.
-Hands-on labs and e-learning tools help students develop critical thinking and complex problemsolving skills in a network environment.
-This course prepares students for CompTIA A+ certifications as well as offers a learning pathway to the Networking Essentials and CCNA Discovery curricula.
-(Cybersecurity Networking Academy)
+Students who complete this course will be able to describe the internal components of a PC, assemble and fix laptops and desktops.
+Hands-on labs and e-learning tools help students develop critical thinking and complex problem-solving skills in a network environment.
+This course prepares students for CompTIA A+ certifications as well as offers a learning pathway to the Networking Essentials (Cybersecurity Networking Academy)